 It is true that, at the very beginning, the goal was to transform metals.
 But this approach takes on various dimensions!
 Real alchemists have always broached transformation in a broader sense: the transformation of man and of his potential!

 Thus, based on this explanation, we can consider alchemy to be most of all a spiritual doctrine, an "experimental philosophy", meant to transform:

 Here is the true goal of alchemy: to seek perfection.
 Gold was considered to be the only “perfect” metal among metals.
-From a psychological perspective, alchemists’ mission was thus to seek perfection in men, perfection that can only be attained through their transformation, through the evolution of their potential.
+From a psychological perspective, alchemists’ mission was thus to seek perfection in men, the perfection that can only be attained through their transformation, through the evolution of their potential.